Lead the Course

 The Osher office uses Google Drive to store all its files, including your class folder where you can find your roster, class Zoom link and other Osher information concerning your course.
 So you need to know where to find your class folder, how to upload your material to your class folder, and once the class is over, how to find the class recording.

-As some of you are now teaching on Zoom, here are some tips on teaching virtually or remotely:
+As some of you are now teaching on Zoom, here are some tips on teaching virtually or remotely.
+You can also watch a Zoom orientation session for Osher Study Leaders:

 For those of you teaching a hands-on class (painting, mahjong) you may want to see how you can use your phone as an additional camera when teaching.

 Leading (or thinking of leading) a HyFlex course?
-Watch a workshop detailing the use of the 1 Court Street HyFlex classroom and equipment.
-(Recorded March 17, 2023.)
+The Osher staff offers orientation workshops prior to each term, and you can watch a workshop detailing use of the 1 Court Street HyFlex classroom and equipment.
+We also have a HyFlex classroom manual available for review or download at the link below.

 If you teach a class that would benefit from brainstorming, you might want to use a whiteboard.
 The purpose of a whiteboard is to visualize thoughts, concepts, write down ideas, and many other things.
 Watch this.